irfanhakim-as/linux-wiki/topics/plasma-desktop.md

 ### Description

-This details some customisation options for the Plasma desktop.
+This details some customisation options for the Plasma Desktop.

-### Floating "Dock"
+### Floating Dock

 1. Right click the default **Taskbar** (Panel/Dock).